(Inna Varenytsia/AP)

 www.bbc.co.uk

-Hurricane Ian’s remnants sweep through Virginia with flooding expected
+Hurricane Ian’s remnants sweep through Virginia, with flooding expected - Washington Examiner

-Three cities in Virginia are under a state of emergency order ahead of expected flooding from what remains of Hurricane Ian.
+Three areas in Virginia are under a state of emergency order ahead of expected flooding from what remains of Hurricane Ian.
+Norfolk, Virginia Beach, and Chincoteague have declared states of emergency in response to a nor'easter that is forming from Ian's remnants.
+Flooding and strong winds from...

 EXPLAINER: 3 more on trial in Michigan governor kidnap plot

-JACKSON, Mich.
-(AP) — A scheme to kidnap Michigan's governor in 2020 will get yet another airing in a different court when three men face trial Monday, just weeks before voters consider whether to reelect Gretchen Whitmer to a second term.
+A scheme to kidnap Michigan’s governor in 2020 will get yet another airing in court.
+Three men face trial Monday in Jackson County, Michigan, just weeks before voters consider whether to reelect Gretchen Whitmer to a second term.

 Cat.
 3 Hurricane Orlene heads for Mexico's Pacific coast